canonical/hotsos/defs/README.md

  * Top directory shares its name with the plugin the checks belong to e.g.
    [openstack](scenarios/openstack).
- * Sub levels contain definitions which can be organised using any combination of files and directories.
-You can then use file or directories to logically group your definitions.
+ * Sub levels contain definitions which can be organised using any combination of files and directories, using them to logically group your definitions.
- * The backbone of this approach is based on [ystruct](http://github.com/dosaboy/ystruct) i.e. a tree where each level contains override properties and "content".
+ * The backbone of this approach is [ystruct](http://github.com/dosaboy/ystruct) i.e. a tree where each level contains override properties and "content".
    Overrides follow an inheritance model so that they can be defined and superseded at any level.
 The content is always found at the leaf nodes of